Winter Migration

 Monarch Butterflies

 January and February are the perfect time to witness the glory of black and gold monarch butterflies.
 Most will have traveled over 1,000 miles, braving harsh weather conditions, to reach their roost for the winter.
 Eucalyptus groves throughout the county can be found harboring these delicate creatures who will camouflage themselves in the leaves and cluster together for protection from the wind and rain.
-California Western Monarch Day is celebrated on the first Saturday of February each year.
+California Western Monarch Day is celebrated on February 5, 2024.